kbourlesis/Computation-Theory/README.md

 0 1   // Symbols could be more or less than the given ones

 0     // Start state.
-0 represents q0
+0 represents q0.
+Any state could be a start state

 0 1   // Final states q0 and q1, could be more or less than the given ones